Day 1: Edmonton

 Day 8: Canmore-Kananaskis

-Kananaskis Country offers an abundance of hiking options with varying difficulty levels.
-For a gentle hike that’s suitable for all ages, try the Grassi Lakes trail or drive to Grotto Canyon and walk along the narrow creek bed to see the unusual rock formations known as hoodoos and a sparkling waterfall.
+Kananaskis Country offers an abundance of walking and hiking options with varying difficulty levels.
+For a gentle option that’s suitable for all ages, try the Grassi Lakes trail or drive to Grotto Canyon and walk along the narrow creek bed to see the unusual rock formations known as hoodoos and a sparkling waterfall.

 Day 9: Calgary